First Line of Defense for Cybersecurity:Blockchain

 Network administrators also look for patterns.
 In addition to scanning for patterns in the way hackers attempt intrusions, they are trying to identify potential anomalies like spikes in network traffic, irregular types of network traffic, unauthorized user logins and other red flags.

-By collecting data and monitoring the state of their network under normal operating conditions, administrators can set up their systems to automatically detect when something takes place -- a suspicious network login, for example, or access through a known bad IP.
+By collecting data and monitoring the state of their network under normal operating conditions, administrators can set up their systems to automatically detect when something unusual takes place -- a suspicious network login, for example, or access through a known bad IP.
 This fundamental security approach has worked extraordinarily well in preventing more traditional types of attacks, such as malware or phishing.
 It can also be used very effectively in deterring AI-enabled threats.

 Educating the Users